-Dax Watson, the Managing Partner of the firm’s Phoenix, Arizona Law Firm, with the assistance of Michael Orcutt, a Partner of the firm, defended a real estate brokerage in a complex real estate litigation case wherein an agent with the brokerage wore several “hats” in a real estate transaction.
+A team of attorneys in the firm’s Phoenix office defended a real estate brokerage in a complex real estate litigation case wherein an agent with the brokerage wore several “hats” in a real estate transaction.
 The agent was a member of an investment company that purchased a home to complete a “fix and flip.”

 Prior to closing on that purchase, a former client of the agent contacted him about possible investment opportunities.
 The agent offered the client the home his investment company was acquiring.
 The former client became a current client as part of the final transaction to the client.